shubhamfernandes/booking-platform/README.md

 > ⚙️ **Note on Design Simplicity**
 >
 > This project intentionally **does not include user registration or login** functionality.
-> Instead, users and clients are managed through **simple dropdowns** for selection when creating a booking — keeping the focus on the **core booking logic** and avoiding unnecessary authentication complexity for this challenge.
+> Instead, users and clients are managed through **simple dropdowns** for selection when creating a booking keeping the focus on the **core booking logic** and avoiding unnecessary authentication complexity for this test.
 >
 > In the **DemoDataSeeder**, example users and clients are created for convenience.
 > If you wish to add additional entities for testing or a specific date, simply **uncomment the commented seeding code** and re-run: